sagemath/sagewiki_to_gh-2022-10-10/days4/projects/redbull.md

 attachment:redbull.jpg

+  * Be careful of the Dr. Pepper; there's still juice in that.

   * SAGE: Because hey, if you want to rm -rf your own hard drive, go for it!
 (R. Miller)

   * From the [http://www.serve.com/cmtan/buddhism/Stories/cucumber.html Cucumber Sage]: "The whole universe is pickled cucumber; a pickled cucumber is the whole universe!"